 In the first instance, you should speak to any member of staff about your concerns especially if it is about child protection.
 Any concerns you have as a parent or visitor to the school should be directed to the Headteacher or Assistant Head.
 We do have a statement regarding safeguarding on display in the school office and it should be read by all visitors entering the school.
-Our designated Safeguarding Leads are Mrs Jo Davies (currently on Maternity leave), Mrs Karen Curtin, Mrs Naomi Strickland (currently on Maternity leave), Mrs Rocio Barnes, Mrs Adele Robson and Mr Gary Papworth.
+Our designated Safeguarding Leads are Mrs Jo Davies, Mrs Naomi Strickland, Mrs Rocio Barnes and Mr Gary Papworth and Mrs Adele Robson.